Note: This press release was updated on July 2, 2018, to reflect new information.

 Reversing the Growing Trade Deficit With China Will Require a Coherent Policy Package, Not Self-Serving Business Deals

-WASHINGTON, D.C. – U.S. Secretary of Commerce Wilbur Ross or his family still may benefit from a $125 million stake in a liquefied natural gas shipping (LNG) company called Navigator that could profit from the new U.S. gas shipments to China that Ross is slated to negotiate during his imminent trade mission.
+WASHINGTON, D.C. – U.S. Secretary of Commerce Wilbur Ross or his family still may benefit from his stake in a company with liquefied natural gas (LNG) shipping capacity called Navigator that could profit from the new U.S. gas shipments to China that Ross is slated to negotiate during his imminent trade mission.
 Ross also has yet to submit documentation that he has divested from Diamond S shipping, an oil tanker business in which he and a Chinese state-owned enterprise were partner investors.
 These conflicts of interest call into question in whose interest Ross will be negotiating when he heads to China on June 2 to try to secure contracts with the Chinese government to buy more U.S. energy exports.

 “Secretary Ross making more gas export deals instead of addressing the Chinese policies hurting the U.S. manufacturing sector that President Donald Trump pledged to revive smacks of self-dealing,” said Lori Wallach, director of Public Citizen’s Global Trade Watch.
 “And that scent is in the air, given Trump just personally intervened to reverse national security sanctions against Chinese firm ZTE after a Chinese government firm bailed out a real estate development in which the Trump Organization was invested.”